lpatino1/concertopia/README.md

 ## Description

 Concertopia is a web app for music lovers and event goers!
-Search for your favorite musical artists and see fun information about them like:
+Search for your favorite musical artists and see fun information about them and local events like:
-- their top-played songs on Spotify
+- their top-played songs
 - lyrics to popular songs
 - find events near you
 - watch a music video of theirs on YouTube